SzpakKamil/SearchBar/Sources/SearchBar/SearchBar.docc/Extensions/Modifiers/Modifiers-BarStyle1.md

 ## Overview

 The `searchBarStyle(_:)` modifier applies a predefined `SearchBarStyle` to customize the `SearchBar`’s appearance, such as corner radius, text color, and background.
-Available on iOS, visionOS, and macOS, this modifier provides a simple way to match the search bar to your app’s design.
+Available on iOS, iPadOS, visionOS, and macOS, this modifier provides a simple way to match the search bar to your app’s design.

 Use static styles like `.capsule` or create a custom `SearchBarStyle` for detailed control.